AFP’s new guidelines: Ethical story telling and duty of care

 In April Agence France-Presse released a set of new guidelines on journalistic ethics.
 The new document is a rich resource of self-regulating rules covering everything from reporting mass shootings, use of graphic imagery, and handling user-generated content, to data mining, and cybersecurity.

 Eric Wishart, former Editor-in-Chief at AFP and current Head of Special Projects, drafted the guidelines and the framework.
 Drawing on experiences and research from other newspapers, and media organisations, Wishart has developed an extensive document framed around key values of journalism.
 “The most important thing in all the ethics documents I looked at was accuracy,” he said.
 “The second one was seeking the truth.”
 He’s well aware that accurately reporting something that is factually incorrect is not enough; ethical journalists need to test and verify the information they receive.

-He said his goal was to make the document relevant-taking into account advances in technology, but also setting out a framework for good story telling.
+He said his goal was to make the document relevant, taking into account advances in technology, but also to set out a framework for good storytelling.
 For the document to be useful it needs to be kept up to date, he says.